Desbeers/Chord-Provider/README.md

 ### General

-- It wil view and/or edit 'ChordPro' files.
+- It wil view and/or edit **ChordPro** files.
-- It recognise most of the 'ChordPro' directives, but not all.
+- It recognise most of the **ChordPro** directives, but not all.
-- It has a 'highlighted TextEditor'.
+- It can show diagrams for the guitar, guitalele and ukulele.
+- You can click on a chord diagram and it will open a Sheet with all known versions.
 - It can transpose a song; however, only in the View.
 The document will not be changed and that's on purpose.
-- You can 'define' a Capo but that will not change any notes; again on purpose.
+- You can 'define' a Capo but that will not change any notes in the document; again on purpose.
-- You can click on a chord diagram and it will open a Sheet with all known versions.
 - It can export your song to a PDF document.
 - It can play chords with MIDI.
 Note: This does not work in a simulator.
-- It can play songs when stored next to the ChordPro file.
+- It can play songs when stored next to the **ChordPro** file.
 - Full 'left-handed' support.

 ### macOS

 - It has a 'browser' for your songs if you select a folder.
-- It has a 'quick view' plugin for 'ChordPro' files.
+- It has a 'quick view' plugin for **ChordPro** files.

-## visionOS
+### visionOS

-- Currently 'DocumentGroup' is partly broken.
+- Currently `DocumentGroup` is partly broken (Xcode 15 beta 8).
 - It is the future; however, not yet.

 ### Limitations

-Well, Chord Provider is a simple application.
-There are a lot better 'chord' applications and I wrote this just for fun.
-It serves me well but I know it's not that great.
-It might serve you well, as a 'chord' program or as a sample for a 'document based SwiftUI' application.
-SwiftUI is fun and great, however, also limited and challenging; especially on macOS.
-There are many 'workarounds' in the code; especially for 'window handling'.

 Not all chords in the database are correct; especially the more complicated chords.
-I wrote [Chords Database](https://github.com/Desbeers/Chords-Database) for macOS Ventura to view and alter the database with all known chords.
+I wrote [Chords Database](https://github.com/Desbeers/Chords-Database) for macOS and iPadOS to view and alter the database with all known chords.
+Feel free to contribute!

 ### iCloud

-The iOS app will make an iCloud folder named "Chord Provider"; that's where your songs should be stored.
+The iOS app will make an iCloud folder named **Chord Provider**; that's where your songs should be stored.
 In the macOS app, you can select a folder with your songs.
 If you use the same iCloud folder; updates are instantly.

 ### Thanks